 - The Mighty Mouse cartoon "Goons From The Moon" has alien cats abducting all the mice in Terrytown.
 The radio reporter (a mouse caricature of Walter Winchell) comments "there's only one mouse who can save this situation!"
 Cut to an animator's table where the animator's hand drawns Mighty Mouse in flight atop a missile.
 (The artist stops drawing briefly, causing Mighty Mouse to chime in "Hurry up!
 I've got a job to do!")

 - The cartoon "The Cat's Tale" has a mouse-traumatized cat telling the hero's origin and his subsequent battle against a giant cat.
 The cowardly cat then tells us how he'd show Mighty Mouse a thing or two, only for the animator to draw Mighty Mouse floating right behind him.
 The cat runs off in fright.

 - In the Bakshi episode "Mighty's Wedlock Whimsy" (billed as a cautionary tale), Mighty Mouse is getting married to Pearl Pureheart.
 But he's getting cold feet just as he's about to take his vow, just stammering "I...I...I...", then it cuts to a pencil drawing of him on an animator's table.
 The animator cops out and can't go through with it.
 It ends with the cartoon characters at the wedding all laughing as everything is up in flames.

-- In the Donald Duck cartoon "Duck Pimples", Don is being harrassed by the characters of a mystery novel, who accuse him of stealing.
+- In the Donald Duck cartoon "Duck Pimples", Don is being harassed by the characters of a mystery novel, who accuse him of stealing a pearl necklace.
 He is saved when the book's author appears to declare his innocence and reveal the real culprit (although he has to look it up in his own book to do it).